 Stephen P. Shepard is a Maryland criminal defense attorney and the owner of the Law Office of Stephen P. Shepard, LLC.
 He has extensive experience in handling criminal, DUI/DWI, serious traffic, and violation of probation cases.
 Additionally, he has zealously represented clients at bail review hearings, modification of sentence hearings, and various other legal proceedings.
 Before founding his own law office, he served as a full-time volunteer attorney for the Maryland Office of the Public Defender.
 As a volunteer attorney, he personally handled hundreds of cases in the District Court Division of the Howard County office, and later, the Baltimore County office.

-Prior to becoming an attorney, Stephen P. Shepard volunteered during law school summers as a full-time law clerk for the Maryland Office of the Public Defender.
+Prior to becoming an attorney in Maryland, Stephen volunteered during his summers in law school as a full-time law clerk for the Maryland Office of the Public Defender.
 During his last summer, he served as the law clerk for the District Public Defender for Howard County.

-Prior to law school, Stephen graduated and received a Bachelor of Arts degree with honors (summa cum laude) in criminology with a minor in philosophy from Cabrini College in May of 2009.
+Prior to law school, Stephen graduated and received a Bachelor of Arts degree with honors (summa cum laude) in criminology with a minor in philosophy from Cabrini College.
 As an undergraduate, he served as the President of the Alpha Phi Sigma National Criminal Justice Honor Society (Kappa Sigma Chapter) and the Phi Sigma Tau International Honor Society for Philosophy (Beta Chapter).
-From January of 2008 to November of 2008, he interned part-time at the Montgomery County Office of the District Attorney in the Major Crimes Unit.
-He was also a student participant in the Inside-Out Prison Exchange Program.
+For nearly a year, he interned part-time at the Montgomery County Office of the District Attorney in the Major Crimes Unit.
+He was also an active student participant in the Inside-Out Prison Exchange Program.